Next Start

 What Does This Mean for a Career?

-Both motorcycle/powersport and marine technicians repair jet skis.
+Both motorcycle/powersports and marine technicians repair Jet Skis.

-If your interests are more in line with the powersports industry, you may want to explore our Motorcycle Technician training program with the Kawasaki K-Tech or Yamaha courses.
-On the other hand, if you only want to work with watercraft, both large and small, our Marine Technician Specialist training program might be a great option to start your career.1
+If your interests are more in line with the powersports industry, you may want to explore our Motorcycle Technician Training program with the Kawasaki K-Tech or Yamaha YamaPro® courses.1.1 On the other hand, if you only want to work with watercraft, both large and small, our Marine Technician Specialist training program might be a great option to train for a career.1.3

 Start Your Training at MMI